lab1092/blender-manual_ja/manual/materials/special_effects/halo.rst

 A simulated lens flare tells the viewer that the image was created with a camera, which makes the viewer think that it is authentic.

-We create lens flares in Blender from a mesh object using first the :guilabel:`Halo` button and then the :guilabel:`Flare` options in the :guilabel:`Shaders` Panel of the material settings.
-Try turning on :guilabel:`Rings` and :guilabel:`Lines`, but keep the colors for these settings fairly subtle.
-Play with the :guilabel:`Flares:` number and :guilabel:`Fl. seed:` settings until you arrive at something that is pleasing to the eye.
+We create lens flares in Blender from a mesh object using first the *Halo* button and then the *Flare* options in the *Shaders* Panel of the material settings.
+Try turning on *Rings* and *Lines*, but keep the colors for these settings fairly subtle.
+Play with the *Flares:* number and *Fl. seed:* settings until you arrive at something that is pleasing to the eye.
-You might need to play with :guilabel:`Boost:` for a stronger effect (*Lens Flare settings*).
+You might need to play with *Boost:* for a stronger effect (*Lens Flare settings*).

 Note that this tool does not simulate the physics of photons traveling through a glass lens;